Spring 2021 Lecture Series

 Dan Matthews - "aka DAN": Korean Adoptee Documentary

 Dan Matthews, better known as alternative Hip Hop artist DANakaDAN, presents a screening and Q&A about aka DAN: A Korean Adoption Documentary Story, which chronicles his experience as a Korean adoptee who travels to Korea to find his biological family.
 He is the lead content creator and producer with ISAtv (International Secret Agents), a YouTube network founded by Far East Movement + Wong Fu Productions.

-Aastha Gaur, who has designed solutions at boutique design studios and big corporations, is a User Experience (UX) Lead at Google (YouTube Ads).
+Aastha Gaur, who has designed solutions at boutique design studios and big corporations, is a User Experience (UX) Director at Google.
 She will talk about her work designing for consumers and enterprise, and the importance of leading with mindfulness, intuition, creativity, and compassion.

 New Native Theatre – Indigenous Peoples in the Pacific Workshop

 Based in the Twin Cities, New Native Theatre (NNT) is a new way of looking at, thinking about, and staging Native American stories.
 Created in 2009 by playwright Rhiana Yazzie, NNT produces, commissions, and devises authentic Native American stories for the stage, making NNT’s artists intricately connected to the concerns and voices of their communities.

 Thursday, May 20 | 11:15 a.m. | Free | Zoom Registration for May 20

 - Support APIDA Students with events, organizations, and more resources.

 - Take History 62: Asian American History at SMC.
 See Fall 2021 Class Schedule.